apereo/apereo.github.io/_posts/cas/2025-08-19-simplemfa-vuln.md

 # Severity

 You are effected by this security vulnerability if your CAS deployment is acting as a multifactor authentication provider and is using the CAS Simple MFA module.

-Additional details about the nature of the vulnerability will be made public once the security grace period has passed.
+Simple MFA in CAS generates its own codes using a secure random strategy to ensure generated IDs cannot collide with previously generated codes.
+One controlling factor here is the code length (6 by default).
+In scenarios where the code length is lowered to smaller lengths and typically under high traffic and load, it's quite possible for one to run into code collisions and duplicates.
+As a result, two separate different users might be sharing the same code and may be able to log in as one another.

+Fixes in this area force CAS to never a generate a code that was already generated and remains valid.
+The generate function should take this rule into account and will attempt to re-generate the code if it runs into a collision.

 If your deployment does not pass the noted condition(s) above, there is nothing for you to do here.
 Keep calm and carry on.